Best practices: Cluster policies

 The following diagram provides an example communication plan for a phased rollout:

-Cluster policies communication plan
+Compute policies communication plan

 • Stage 1 includes communicating the plan to users and beginning of testing.
-Users must have an opportunity to test their current and anticipated workloads on clusters that conform to the new policies.
+Users must have an opportunity to test their current and anticipated workloads on compute that conform to the new policies.
 You want to identify any issues with existing and planned workloads early in the process.

-Users should also have the opportunity to test their workloads with the planned cluster configurations in the initial stage.
+Users should also have the opportunity to test their workloads with the planned compute configurations in the initial stage.
 This testing can help identify existing workloads that have issues running with the proposed policies.

-Considerations for introducing cluster policies
+Considerations for introducing compute policies

 Restrictive environment

-In the case of an environment where users haven’t had permissions to create clusters, begin by rolling out restrictive policies along with an enablement plan for users.
+In the case of an environment where users haven’t had permissions to create compute, begin by rolling out restrictive policies along with an enablement plan for users.
 An enablement plan might be computer-based training, workshops, or documentation.
-Providing users with guidance on best practices for configuring clusters will improve their ability to take full advantage of the platform.
+Providing users with guidance on best practices for configuring compute will improve their ability to take full advantage of the platform.
 Policies can be relaxed as users demonstrate compliance and competence with the platform.

 Unrestricted environment

 Applying policies can be more challenging in an unrestricted environment.
-Some existing use cases and clusters will nearly always fall outside of the new policy’s constraints, so identifying these in a testing or soft rollout stage is crucial.
+Some existing use cases and compute will nearly always fall outside of the new policy’s constraints, so identifying these in a testing or soft rollout stage is crucial.

-Users with cluster create permissions or access to the unrestricted policy will maintain their access to this policy throughout the soft rollout to ensure all workloads continue to function.
+Users with compute create permissions or access to the unrestricted policy will maintain their access to this policy throughout the soft rollout to ensure all workloads continue to function.
 Users should use the soft rollout to test all of their workloads with the new policies that will be made available to them.

 Be sure to give users a place to submit feedback about the policies.
 Work with users to refine the policies or define new policies when issues arise.